hashiiiii/RectPop/README.md

 1. Create a Canvas and an object with a RectTransform.

-   In the Unity Editor, prepare a `Canvas` and `RectTransform` which will be the base for your floating UI.
+   In the Unity Editor, prepare a `Canvas` and a `RectTransform`, which will serve as the base for your floating UI.

-2. Obtain an instance of `PopController`.
+2. Obtain an instance of `PopHandler`.

-   `PopController` is a handler for the calculation logic (`IPopProvider`).
+   `PopHandler` is a handler for the calculation logic (`IPopProvider`).

     ```csharp
     public class Example01 : MonoBehaviour
     {
-        private readonly PopController _controller = new();
+        private readonly PopHandler _handler = new();
     }
     ```

-   The `PopController` instance requires an `IPopProvider`.
-By default, the parameterless constructor uses `DefaultPopProvider`.
+   The `PopHandler` instance requires an `IPopProvider`.
+By default, the parameterless constructor uses `PopProvider`.
 In most cases, this will meet your requirements.

     ```csharp
-    public class PopController
+    public class PopHandler
     {
         // static
-        private static readonly IPopProvider Default = new DefaultPopProvider();
+        private static readonly IPopProvider Default = new PopProvider();

         // dependency
         private readonly IPopProvider _provider;

         // constructor
-        public PopController(IPopProvider provider)
+        public PopHandler(IPopProvider provider)
         {
             _provider = provider;
         }

-        public PopController() : this(Default)
+        public PopHandler() : this(Default)
         {
         }